 25 days annual leave, increasing by 1 day each year of service (up to a maximum of 30 days annual leave), plus 8 bank holidays and a privilege day for the King’s birthday.

-Flexible working options where we encourage a great work-life balance.
+Flexible working options in which we encourage a great work-life balance.

 Access to the staff discount portal.